Francis III, Duke of Brittany

+Francis III (Frañsez; François; 28 February 1518 – 10 August 1536) was Dauphin of France and, after 1524, Duke of Brittany.
+Francis and his brother, Henry, were exchanged as hostages for their father, Francis I, who had been captured at the Battle of Pavia.
+They would be hostages for three years.
+Made duke of Brittany in 1532, this precipitated Brittany's integration with the Kingdom of France.
+Francis died 10 August 1536, possibly from tuberculosis.

 Life

-Francis I said of his son at birth, "a beautiful dauphin who is the most beautiful and strong child one could imagine and who will be the easiest to bring up."
-His mother, Claude, Duchess of Brittany, said, "tell the King that he is even more beautiful than himself."
+Francis was the first son of King Francis I of France and Duchess Claude of Brittany.
+His father said of Francis at birth, "a beautiful dauphin who is the most beautiful and strong child one could imagine and who will be the easiest to bring up."
+His mother said, "tell the King that he is even more beautiful than himself."
 The Dauphin was christened at Amboise on 25 April 1519.
 Leonardo da Vinci, who had been brought to Amboise by Francis I, designed the decorations.

 One of the most researched aspects of the Dauphin's short life is the time he and his brother Henry (later Henry II of France) spent as hostages in Spain.
-The king had been badly defeated and captured at the Battle of Pavia (1525) and became a prisoner of Charles V, the Holy Roman Emperor, initially in the Alcázar in Madrid.
+The king had been badly defeated and captured at the Battle of Pavia (1525) and became a prisoner of Emperor Charles V, initially in the Alcázar in Madrid.
 In order to ensure his release, the king signed the Treaty of Madrid (1526).
 However, in order to ensure that Francis abided by the treaty, Charles demanded that the king's two older sons take his place as hostages.
 Francis agreed.

 On 15 March 1526, the exchange took place at the border between Spain and France.
 Francis almost immediately repudiated the treaty and the eight-year-old Dauphin and his younger brother Henry spent the next three years as captives of Charles V, a period that scarred them for life.

-The Dauphin's "somber, solitary tastes" and his preference for dressing in black (like a Spaniard) were attributed to the time he spent in captivity in Madrid.
-He also became bookish, preferring reading to soldiering.
+During his confinement in Spain, the Dauphin displayed a notably subdued demeanor compared to his more aggressive brother and seemed "to have accepted the rationale for his imprisonment reasonably well."
+Nevertheless, the experience led him to become somewhat isolated, favoring black attire (like a Spaniard) and exhibiting a contemplative disposition seen as more Spanish than French.

 Marriage arrangements

-As first son and heir to a king of France the Dauphin was a marriage pawn for his father.
-He could not be wasted in marriage, as many felt his brother Henry had been with his marriage to Catherine de' Medici, and there were several betrothals to eligible princesses throughout the Dauphin's life.
+As the first son and heir of the King of France, the Dauphin was a marriage pawn for his father.
+There were several betrothals to eligible princesses throughout the Dauphin's life.
 The first was when he was an infant, to the four-year-old Mary Tudor (later Mary I of England), daughter of Henry VIII of England and Catherine of Aragon; this arrangement was made as a surety for the Anglo-French alliance signed in October 1518, but abandoned around 1521 when Mary was instead betrothed to Charles V.